isitrigh/youtube-python-downloader/README.md

-# youtube-python-downloader
-python youtube video downloader
+YT video downloader in python.